-Austin Energy's five-year Capital Improvements Spending Plan (the "Capital Plan"), which was approved by the City Council in August 2020, addresses approximately \$1.05 billion of capital spending needs from fiscal year 2021-2025.
+Austin Energy's five-year Capital Improvements Spending Plan (the "Capital Plan"), which was approved by the City Council in August 2021, addresses approximately \$1.14 billion of capital spending needs from fiscal year 2022-2026.
 Funding for the Capital Plan is expected to be provided from revenues of Austin Energy and the issuance of debt, including short-term commercial paper and long-term revenue bonds.
-Austin Energy currently anticipates that approximately 50% of the five-year Capital Plan will be debt funded and 50% will be funded from revenues.
+Austin Energy currently anticipates that approximately 53% of the five-year Capital Plan will be debt funded and 47% will be funded from revenues.

 The Capital Plan provides continued funding for distribution and street lighting additions, including line extensions for new service, system modifications for increased load, and relocations or replacements of distribution facilities in the central business district and along major thoroughfares.
 It also includes funding for transmission, generation and other general additions.
-Major projects in the Capital Plan include the construction of a new downtown substation, the construction of three distinct chiller plants to serve the Austin Community College Highland Campus, the downtown Seaholm development, and the Mueller development, respectively, and the purchase of Austin Energy's new headquarters (estimated cost of \$150 million, with final funding of \$88 million slated to be provided FY2021).
+Major projects in the Capital Plan include the construction of a new downtown substation as well as the Cistern substation, the construction of Mueller Energy Center 2, and the purchase of Austin Energy's new warehouse.